Harold Stephen Langhorne: Career and later life

 Prior to the outbreak of and during the beginning of the first world war he was working and living at the Royal Army Clothing Depot, Grosvenor Road, Pimlico, London.
 His daughter, Elizabeth Vowles, who lived there during the first world war described the depot and his role there thus:

 he was literally a factory manager, making clothing, from boots and socks up to ceremonial scarlet uniforms...
 After the Boer war till a scramble to enlist in 1914 it sufficed one clothing factory to keep it (the British Army) clad. ...
 By 1915 or so my father, in uniform would bring in his two officers to lunch with us, suggesting pressure in the office.
 The factory employed civilians in the sawing shed for packing-cases and women in the sewing rooms.
 By 1916 we were ejected from the Royal Army Clothing Department and the whole place given up to machines and packing; father must have been busy well before that in organising extended work in the hugh Olympia and the White City.
 He was still I suppose working there in 1917 as he was living at home but by 1918 he was constantly away, at first in France behind the lines I suppose laying lines for supply to the Big Push which finally drove the Germans back by November 1918.

-He was later sent to Salonika in the East Mediterranean.
+He was promoted to temporary brigadier general in January 1917 and later sent to Salonika in the East Mediterranean.
 According to his daughter the reason for his being there was "presumably the remaining war to control Palestine and Cairo" and its preparations.
 "Salonika was the main base, but he certainly went beyond that."

 On 29 September 1918 his oldest son Lieutenant Francis Harold Langhorne was killed in action while serving with the 2nd Canadian Mounted Rifles in northern France.
 After the first world war he visited the grave at Borlon wood, arranging for an epitaph to be added.

-He went to Cairo in 1919 as Deputy Director of Ordnance Supplies for General Edmund Allenby, 1st Viscount Allenby.
+He went to Cairo in 1919 as deputy director of Ordnance Supplies for General Edmund Allenby, 1st Viscount Allenby.
 Based at Halouan, outside Cairo, and Heliopolis.
 His postal address was the Eden Palace Hotel, Cairo.
 As part of his work he had to travel to Tanta.
 In the summer of 1923 his wife suffered a bad bout of typhoid in Cairo.
 He came home from Cairo and retired to Gloucestershire in 1924 to pursue gardening.

 He played polo, cricket and tennis and was a keen pianist, enjoying in particular the works of Sibelius and Debussy.
 He was interested in the ideas of Ruskin.

 He received the following awards: Commander of the Order of the Bath (1915), Commander of Michael and George (1918).
 According to an account of his life left by his daughter he declined a knighthood on the basis that "he didn't like the company he'd be in and above all, wouldn't shake hands with Maundy Gregory for the fear the mud would stick to his!".

 Langhorne died in Barnwood, Gloucester, England, 26 June 1932.